2001 Major League Baseball postseason: (1) Seattle Mariners vs. (2) New York Yankees

 This was the third postseason meeting between the Yankees and Mariners, and a rematch of the previous year’s ALCS, which was won by the Yankees in six games.
 In a significant upset given their regular season win differential, the 95-win Yankees defeated the 116-win Mariners in five games to advance to the World Series for the fifth time in six years.

 The series was lopsided in favor of the Yankees - Andy Pettitte and Mariano Rivera excelled on the mound as the Yankees stole Game 1 in Seattle.
 Mike Mussina and Rivera stopped a rally by the Mariners as they took Game 2 to go up 2–0 in the series headed to the Bronx.
 In Game 3, Jamie Moyer pitched seven solid innings and John Olerud, Jay Buhner, and Bret Boone all homered as the Mariners blew out the Yankees to get on the board in the series.
 Game 4 remained scoreless through seven innings until Boone put the Mariners in the lead with a solo home run in the top of the eighth.
 However, it wouldn’t hold as the Yankees rallied to win in the bottom of the ninth thanks to a walk-off two-run home run from Alfonso Soriano to take a commanding 3–1 series lead.
 The Yankees clinched the pennant with a blowout win in Game 5 as Bernie Williams, Tino Martinez and Paul O'Neill all hit home runs.

 With the win, the Yankees became the first team to win four straight league pennants since they did so from 1955 to 1958, and remain the only American League franchise to accomplish such a feat.
-The Yankees would win their next pennant in 2003 over their archrival in the Boston Red Sox in seven games before coming up short in the World Series.
+The Yankees would win their next pennant in 2003 over their archrival in the Boston Red Sox in seven games after being five outs away from elimination in Game 7, but came up short in the World Series.

 After the series loss, the Mariners entered a slump, and held the longest postseason appearance drought in North American sports, as they would not return to the postseason again until 2022.
 The Mariners would return to the ALCS in 2025, but they would narrowly lose to the Toronto Blue Jays in seven games after being eight outs away from the pennant in Game 7, which is to date the closest the Mariners have come to winning a league pennant.

 In 2023, MLB.com ranked the Yankees’ upset of the Mariners as the third biggest upset in postseason history.